| Title: | Code generation and linting functions for R packages |

 GitHub host to target, passed to the If unspecified, gh defaults to "https://api.github.com", although gh's default can be customised by setting the GITHUB_API_URL environment variable.
 For a hypothetical GitHub Enterprise instance, either "https://github.acme.com/api/v3" or "https://github.acme.com" is acceptable. |

-Using a standalone file we can develop these functions in a basic git repository with no deployment (with or without package infrastructure), and import them into a project as standalone files.
-From a reproducibility point of view this is sometimes beneficial as the version is hard wired into the analysis project.
+Using a standalone file we can develop these functions in a basic git repository with no deployment (with or without package infrastructure), and import them into an analysis project as standalone files.
+From a reproducibility point of view this is sometimes beneficial if the functions in question are fairly dynamic as the version is hard wired into the analysis project.

-development but here we extend this behaviour to analysis projects with
+package development but here we extend this behaviour to analysis projects

 A standalone file has YAML frontmatter that provides additional information, such as where the file originates from and when it was last updated.
 Here is an example: